 - The spy chip could have been placed electrically between the baseboard management controller (BMC) and its SPI flash or serial EEPROM storage containing the BMC's firmware.
-When the BMC fetches and executes its code from this memory, the chip can intercept the signals and modify the bitstream to inject malicious code into the BMC processor, allowing its masters to control the BMC - The BMC is a crucial component on a server motherboard.
-Using it the administrators can remotely monitor and repair machines, typically over a network, without having to find the box in a data center, physically pull it out of the rack, fix it, and re-rack it. - The BMC and its firmware can power-cycle the server, reinstall or modify the host operating system, mount additional storage with malicious code and data, access a virtual keyboard and terminal connected to the computer, and so on.
-Who can reach the BMC and its software, total controls the box.
+Thus, when the BMC fetched and executed its code from this memory, the spy chip would intercept the signals and modify the bitstream to inject malicious code into the BMC processor, allowing its masters to control the BMC - The BMC is a crucial component on a server motherboard.
+It allows administrators to remotely monitor and repair machines, typically over a network, without having to find the box in a data center, physically pull it out of the rack, fix it, and re-rack it. - The BMC and its firmware can be told to power-cycle the server, reinstall or modify the host operating system, mount additional storage containing malicious code and data, access a virtual keyboard and terminal connected to the computer, and so on.
+If you can reach the BMC and its software, you have total control over the box.